TheLeerName/mania-converter/README.md

 # Mania Converter
 Converter of FNF or osu!mania maps/charts, example from 4 key to 6 key.
-If you want convert from osu!mania, type in `options.json` in line `osu_convert` true.
+If you want convert from osu!mania, set `true` in line `osu_convert` in `options.json`.

 ## How to use this?
 1. Run a EXE file, it will be crash.